 Boroondara General Cemetery is a private “not for profit” enterprise.
 Although our Board of Trustees is appointed by government, we do not receive funding or services provided by government.
 Revenue received from funeral services and the sales of graves and niches is used for the staffing and maintenance of the cemetery.
 We are grateful to the many community volunteers who assist us.

 The cemetery is managed by a Board of Trustees appointed by the Governor in Council for five year terms.
-The eight current Board members [show members] come from all walks of life and backgrounds, and offer their services to the cemetery as volunteers.
+The nine current Board members [show members] come from all walks of life and backgrounds, and offer their services to the cemetery as volunteers.

 The Trust is pleased to share its strategic direction with the community.